nus-cs2103-AY2223S1/tp/docs/ug-pages/file-management.md

 ### Deleting an existing data file : `file delete`

-Deletes the specified folder if it exists.
+RC4HDB provides users with the ability to delete their data folders when they no longer require them.

 Format: `file delete FOLDER_NAME`
-* Does not delete the file if it is the data file that is currently open.
-You may switch to a different file before deleting the previously open data file.
+* Does not delete the folder if it is currently in use.
+You may [switch](#switching-to-a-different-data-file--file-switch) to a different folder before deleting the data folder in use.
+* Does not delete the folder if it contains files other than the **resident** and **venue** data files.
+Refer to this section on [finding your data files](data-management.md#finding-your-data-file) to find the data folder and manually delete any foreign files in the folder.

 :information source: `FOLDER_NAME` must follow this [format](#file-command-format).

 Examples:
-* `file delete rc4_data_2022` will delete the `rc4_data_2022` folder and all it's contents.
+* `file delete rc4_data_2022` will delete the `rc4_data_2022` folder, along with the **resident** and **venue** data files inside the folder.

 [Back to Top](#back-to-menuuserguidemd)